The New Zealand Eating Behaviour Questionnaire Platform

 • Food can be a coping mechanism when you feel sad, bored, lonely or unduly stressed.

-• Such a behaviour can be measured with questionnaires and may be related to a multitude of past and present experiences, and emotional states such as low mood and anxiety.
+• Such a behaviour can be measured with questionnaires and may be related to past and present experiences, and emotional states such as low mood and anxiety.

 • Interventions such as cognitive behavioural therapy and certain medications that address these eating behaviours or related psychological problems may help.